ICAMS/grace-tensorpotential/README.md

 Project GRACEmaker is a heavily modified and in large parts rewritten version of the PACEmaker software geared towards support for multi-component materials and graph architectures.

+# Documentation

 Please see [documentation](https://gracemaker.readthedocs.io/) for installation instructions and examples.

+# Tutorial

+You can find tutorial materials [here](https://gracemaker.readthedocs.io/en/latest/gracemaker/tutorials/#tutorial-materials)

+Also in a video [format](https://www.youtube.com/watch?v=rndnkiu9LGE)

+# Support

-Also, join ACE support Zulip channel for additional resources: https://acesupport.zulipchat.com/join/xtwxu2grjbtg64m3vnhypi6p/
+Also, you may join ACE support Zulip channel for additional resources: https://acesupport.zulipchat.com/join/xtwxu2grjbtg64m3vnhypi6p/

 # Reference